Amber Heard Domestic Violence Girl Gaze PSA

-An emotional Amber Heard urged women to speak up in a domestic violence public service announcement (PSA) released in honour of International Elimination of Violence Towards Women Day.
-In the two-minute spot, Heard addresses her own feelings, including a period of denial, after realising she was in an abusive relationship.
+An emotional Amber Heard urged women to speak up in a domestic violence PSA released in honor of International Elimination of Violence Towards Women Day.
+In the two-minute spot, Heard addresses her own feelings, including a period of denial, after realizing she was in an abusive relationship.

 "I guess there is a lot of shame attached to that...label, of victim," Heard says.
 "It happens to so many women.
 When it happens in your home, behind closed doors [and] with someone you love, it’s not that straightforward.
 If a stranger did this — as it was pointed out to me — if a stranger did this, it would be a no-brainer."